-→ The capacity of the traction batteries allows the execution of circulations on an infrastructure site.
+- → Routings and set-ups are carried out with the catenary feed whenever it is possible - The capacity of the traction batteries allows the execution of circulations on an infrastructure site.
 These circulations take place mainly during the period of interruption of the operation i.e. at night